 - Post ways supporters can give to your campaign

-When you make content for social media, make sure that you use graphics or photos to make your posts more shareable.
-The more a post gets shared, the more people will know about your campaign.
+When you make content for social media, make sure you use graphics or photos to make your posts more shareable.
+The more a post is shared, the more people will know about your campaign.

-It’s also a good idea to keep track of the conversation surrounding your nonprofit.
-You can do this by creating a hashtag.
+It’s also a good idea to keep track of the conversations surrounding your nonprofit and your campaign.
+You can do this by creating a campaign-specific hashtag.
 Use your hashtag on all the posts or tweets you create for your campaign and encourage donors to use it, too.

 Plus, this will make it easier for you to thank donors when they make a contribution.
 If donors share their donations on social media with the hashtag, you’ll know about it.